JeffDess/zmk-config/readme.md

 ## Keymap

-The keymap is made out of 6 layers:
+The keymap has 6 layers:

 1. QWERTY (DEF)
 2. Accents (ACC)